-With the events of 2017, the needs and indeed safety of minority students have come into sharp focus.
+With the events of the last few years, the needs and indeed safety of minority students have come into sharp focus.

 Many teachers are uncomfortable addressing the subject or do not feel they have the cultural competency to speak to the issues.
 We are all going to say or do something wrong occasionally ... and that needs to be OK.
 Making the occasional mistake is a part of learning.